What are the different types of product costs and selling prices?

 On the Sales orders or Quotes page, the gross margin percentage (GM%) is calculated using this cost.

-To manually edit this value, use the Cost Adjustment* tool.
+To manually edit or change this value, use the Cost Adjustment* tool.

 Selling price